 Getting help and support around the menopause

-If you, or someone you know, is experiencing the menopause and wants help with managing your/their symptoms and to understand how you/they may be affected, please watch this helpful webinar developed by Dr Kathryn Patrick a local Somerset GP.
-The webinar is also in sign language for those who are hard of hearing, this was recorded in October 2022.
+If you, or someone you know, is experiencing the menopause and wants help with managing your/their symptoms and to understand how you/they may be affected, please watch this helpful webinar developed by Dr Kathryn Patrick a local Somerset GP recorded in March 2023.
+The webinar is also available in sign language for those who are hard of hearing, this was recorded in October 2022.

 What to do when your child is ill